 Measures: One hundred percent (100%) of the individuals served will have violations documented in status reports.
-Status reports will be forwarded to the Department within ten (10) days of the violation.
+Status reports will be made available electronically to the Department on a daily basis.

-Adjustment: The Vendor will reimburse the sum of \$18.00 each day past ten (10) days that a status report is not provided to the Department.
+Adjustment: The Performing Party will reimburse the sum of \$18.00 each day past ten (10) days that access to a status report is not made available to the Department.